-Upon receipt of a Grievance Application and the required filing fee, the ISI office shall forward such grievance to ISI’s Grievance Review Chairperson who, in collaboration with the Chairperson of the PSA Committee on Professional Standards (COPS), shall review said application and determine if there is sufficient merit to proceed with a formal grievance review.
+Upon receipt of a Grievance Application and the required filing fee, the ISI office shall forward such grievance to ISI’s Grievance Review Chairperson who shall review said application and determine if there is sufficient merit to proceed with a formal Grievance review.

 Such determination shall be made within 20 days of receipt of the application and filing fee.

-If the respondent is not also a member of the PSA, and the ISI Grievance Review and PSA COPS Chairs find sufficient merit to proceed with a formal grievance review, the PSA’s COPS will appoint, in consultation with the ISI and PSA Presidents a panel made up of individuals who are members of both organizations to administer the grievance review process.
+If the ISI Grievance Review finds sufficient merit to proceed with a formal grievance review, the Chairperson will appoint, in consultation with the ISI Executive Committee a panel made up of individuals who are members of the ISI organization to administer the grievance review process.

 All grievance reviews that are determined to allege unprofessional conduct or violations of ISI’s Code of Ethics shall be commenced promptly by the review chairperson notifying the individual against whom the grievance has been filed.